alex-kinokon/jsx-dom/README.md

 // `defaultProps` and `props.children` are supported natively and work as you expect.
 // In terms of React jsx-dom class components have no state,
-// so `render` function will be called only once. class Welcome extends React.Component {
+// so `render` function will be called only once.
+//
+// Component lifecycle functions are currently not supported.
+This may change in
+// the future.
+class Welcome extends React.Component {
   static defaultProps = {
     firstName: "John",